 Tapping Into Your Competitive Nature

 The leaderboard, which measures your output throughout the ride—the sum of the resistance on the wheel and your cadence or pedal speed—is also designed to inspire riders’ competitive nature.
 While I’ve never been in the number one spot, I always strive to be in the top 50 percent of riders.
 So if there are 218 riders in a class, I don’t let myself fall below 109th.
-Also, there have been times that I’ve seen a 30-something or 40-something on the leaderboard who seems to be “catching” me, and I end up thinking, “Damned if I’m gonna let a young un pass me.”
+There have been times that I’ve seen a 30-something or 40-something on the leaderboard who seems to be “catching” me, and I end up thinking, damned if I’m gonna let a young un pass me.
 So I spend the remainder of the class working to stay ahead of them.

 Because I don’t have to worry about getting to the gym in time, fighting traffic, finding parking, or getting a spot in the spin room, I’m working out more.
 And because I’m not enduring loud music and stupid lights, I’m enjoying it more.
 That leads to tangible results.
-After using the Peleton bike for the past 10 months, I can feel muscles in my butt and legs, and because many classes include 10 minutes of arm weight lifting while on the bike (the hand weights are mounted on the back of the bike) I am seeing definition there, too.
+In the first year of using the bike, I felt new muscles in my butt and legs, and because many classes include 10 minutes of arm weight lifting while on the bike (the hand weights are mounted on the back of the bike), I saw definition there, too.
+In year two I’ve noticed my waist getting smaller, not larger.
+That’s a miracle given all of the other perimenopausal symptoms my body has been throwing at me.
 My husband has benefitted, as well.
 He’s gone down two belt sizes and his doctor no longer considers him to be pre-diabetic.

 So again, you might ask, is Peloton worth it?
 Well, with good music, great workouts, and better health—there is only one way to answer that question: yes.